Welcome to the vibrant world of nudibranchs

 Some of my favourites are ID Please (Marine Creature Identification) and Nudibranch Central on Facebook.

-What kind of nudibranchs can we find in the Mergui Archipelago?
+What kind of nudibranchs can we find in Thailand and the Mergui Archipelago?

-A selection of the prettiest Nudis we found in Myanmar
+A selection of the prettiest Nudis we found in Thailand and Myanmar

 Thanks to the authors and contributors!

-This blog post was written by Katie O. with the help of Camille L. and several facebook groups who could identify some of the less common nudis.
+This blog post was written by Katie O. with the help of Camille L. and several facebook groups who could identify some less common nudis.